OfficeDev/Office-Add-in-ASPNET-SSO/README.md

 ## Prerequisites

 * An Office 365 account.
-* Office 2016, Version 1710, build 16.0.8605.1000 Click-to-Run, or later.
-You many need to be an Office Insider to obtain this version.
-For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1) .
+* During the preview phase, the SSO requires Office 365 (the subscription version of Office, also called “Click to Run”).
+You should use the latest monthly version and build from the Insiders channel.
+You need to be an Office Insider to get this version.
+For more information, see [Be an Office Insider](https://products.office.com/office-insider?tab=tab-1).
+Please note that when a build graduates to the production semi-annual channel, support for preview features, including SSO, is turned off for that build.
 * Visual Studio 2017, version 15.4.0 Preview 1 or later

 ## Deviations from Best Practices